40 years later, a dwindling band of Iran hostages awaits a promised payment

 John Holland, whose late father Leland J. Holland was also an embassy military attache, said he would simply tell the president, “We’re fed up.”

 As money has come into the fund over the years, the former hostages have gotten occasional payments.
-Overall, the fund’s administrators estimate that its non-9/11 beneficiaries — who include the Iran hostages as well as victims of embassy bombings and other events — have received about 24 percent of what they are eligible for.
+Overall, the fund’s administrators estimate that its non-9/11 beneficiaries--which include the Iran hostages as well as victims of embassy bombings and other events--have received about 24 percent of what they are eligible for.

 Officials hope more money will be forthcoming at some point from sanctions and other sources.
-But for the dwindling number of survivors, time is running out.
+But for the dwindling number of Iran hostage survivors, it may be too late.

 Biden memorialized the 20th anniversary of the 9/11 attacks this month with visits to each of the three sites where hijacked planes crashed on that day, killing nearly 3,000 people.
 The attacks planned by the terrorist network al-Qaeda shocked Americans and caused an outpouring of mourning and remembrance for the victims.